zacblazic/mean-chat/README.md

 # mean-chat
-Web-base chat application using the mean stack.
+Web-based chat application using the mean stack.